nodejs/node/src/crypto/README.md

 ### `ArrayBufferOrViewContents`

-The `ArrayBufferOfViewContents` class is a helper utility that abstracts `ArrayBuffer`, `TypedArray`, or `DataView` inputs and provides access to their underlying data pointers.
+The `ArrayBufferOrViewContents` class is a helper utility that abstracts `ArrayBuffer`, `TypedArray`, or `DataView` inputs and provides access to their underlying data pointers.
 It is used extensively through `src/crypto` to make it easier to deal with inputs that allow any `ArrayBuffer`-backed object.

+The lifetime of `ArrayBufferOrViewContents` should not exceed the lifetime of its input.

 ### Key objects